nexiality/documentation/commands/desktop/elementsOfAppSection.md

 }
 ```

-- use `IGNORE_NUMERIC_AUTOMATION_ID` as `xpathGenerationStrategy`, when it is required to favor name and will ignore attribute AutomationId.
+- use `IGNORE_NUMERIC_AUTOMATION_ID` as `xpathGenerationStrategy`, when it is required to favor name and will
+  ignore attribute `AutomationId`.
-- this `key` for strategy should be us when element requires the use only name and ignore automationID .
+- this `key` for strategy should be us when element requires the use only name and ignore `AutomationId`.

 **componentTypeHint:**